wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**April 13**: Slides for the Support Vector Machines have been posted.

 **April 8**: We will have our third quiz tomorrow morning (April 9th, 9:30am-9:45am).

 **April 8**: [MP2]({{site.baseurl}}/mps/mp2.html) has been posted and it is due on April 17th, 11:55pm.